clevlima/clevlima.github.io/_books/the_godfather.md

 ---
 layout: book-review
-title: Phenotypic Plasticity of Insects: Mechanisms and Consequences.
-Science Publishers, Enfield, NH.
-894 pp.
+title: Phenotypic Plasticity of Insects: Mechanisms and Consequences
 author: Whitman, D. W. and T. N. Ananthakrishnan (Eds.)
 cover:
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)